-Being a pregnant bride has its challenges, but they’re not overwhelming.
+Being a pregnant bride has its challenges, but they’re not impossible to overcome.
 You’ll need to consider things such as:

-- Food at your reception which is pregnancy safe
+- Is the food at your reception pregnancy safe?

-- Both your health and baby’s health status
+- Will my health and baby’s health be safe?

-- Your due date – is baby likely to come early?
+- The due date – is baby likely to come early?

 Getting married is a lifetime commitment.
 We enter it wanting to spend our lives together.
 Yes, things happen and people divorce, but that’s not the aim of a wedding.
 For that reason, simply being pregnant is not reason enough to get married.
 Even if that means an awkward conversation with judgy grandmas.
 Short term pain for long term gain – you need to be happy, not doing something to keep other people happy.

 Dealing with Unsolicited Advice When Getting Married Pregnant

 Have you ever noticed how weddings seem to be a free for all when it comes to people’s opinions?
 Pregnancy is the same.
 But when you put a pregnant bride into the equation, things heat up even more.
 Some people are going to think you are hosting a shotgun wedding (who cares if you are…hopefully you don’t have to invite them!!).
 Others will support you.
 Then you’ll get those do-gooders wanting to convince you to wait and get married when the baby is older.